 Non-Latin Characters

-Non-Latin characters should also not be in used Subject names.
+Non-Latin characters should not be in used Subject names.
 For example, Instead of "トミカ" (Tomica's Japanese spelling) simply use "Tomica".
-This applies to names in Chinese, Japanese, Korean, Russian and other languages that use different character sets.
+This applies to names in Chinese, Japanese, Korean, Russian, and other languages that use different character sets.
 If you have the ability, please add the original spelling to the Description and Alternative Spellings fields.